 No, I’m not Superwoman and I don’t have a hero complex.
 Just a really good sense of humor and a desire to make the world a better place.

-Drawn to study at two educational institutions with strong commitments to social justice, I graduated from Oberlin College with a degree in Religion and received my Master in Divinity from Union Theological Seminary in New York City.
-While at Union, I was awarded the Hudnut Award for Preaching and the Thomas Julius Hansen Memorial Award for excellence in relating philosophy, theology and ethics to contemporary social problems.
-It arose out of my work with folks who were chronically homeless and mentally ill.
+I graduated from Oberlin College with a degree in Religion and received my Master in Divinity from Union Theological Seminary in New York City.
+While at Union, I was awarded the Hudnut Award for Preaching.
+This was a special honor because as a Catholic woman all paths to ordained ministry in my church were closed to me.
+My final year, I was granted the Thomas Julius Hansen Memorial Award for excellence in relating philosophy, theology and ethics to contemporary social problems.
+This recognition from the faculty arose out of my work with folks who were chronically homeless and mentally ill.

-Writing is central to my consulting work and my life.
+Finally, writing is central to my consulting work and my life.
+And as with most writers, I want to be doing more of it.
 My interests are in creative nonfiction, spiritual autobiography, and memoir as well as poetry.
-I serve on the board of Whispering Prairie Press, publisher of the literary magazine, Kansas City Voices.
-A sample of my creative writing can be found on my blog, my season of signs, at jenwewers.com.
+A sample of my creative writing, where I have done a lot of wrestling with grief and gratitude can be found on my blog, my season of signs, at jenwewers.com.